ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/equation_reading.md

 In the left-most example (a), the problem is minor, as the wrongly decoded variable is where the equation is being _stored_.
 In the right-most equation (b), the semantics of the formula are completely lost.
 In both cases, the problem will be exacerbated when converting the equations to executable code and especially when the extracted information needs to be assembled for model analysis.

 To address issues such as these, the team will explore methods for enforcing syntactic constraints on the decoded sequence.
 For example, one solution is to change from making local decoding decisions to finding the global best decoding for the image.
 That is, currently at a given time-step during decoding, the decision about what token should be produced next is made by greedily choosing the output token with the highest liklihood, given the input encoding and the previously decoded tokens.
 Instead, when the decisions are made to find the best _global_ sequence, then the model is unlikely to produce certain token combinations that never occured in training (e.g., an left bracket without a matching right bracket).
-This could be done through the addition of a conditional random field layer on top of the decoder or perhaps through an implementation of the viterbi algorithm which utilizes domain-specific constraints.
-Additionally, a grammer can be used with the decoder (as was done by Krishnamurthy et al. (2017) for generating a well-formed logical forms for use in querying a knowledge base) to ensure generating valid LaTeX.
+This could be done through the addition of a conditional random field layer on top of the decoder or perhaps through an implementation of the Viterbi algorithm which utilizes domain-specific constraints.
+Additionally, a grammar can be used with the decoder (as was done by Krishnamurthy et al. (2017) for generating a well-formed logical forms for use in querying a knowledge base) to ensure generating valid LaTeX.
 To facilitate this exploration, the team will begin reimplementing the model (likely in pytorch) to be able to have more control over the format of the inputs as well as the model architecture itself.
 Additionally, the current library we're using assumes the availability of a GPU, which limits the usabilility of a final model (as not all users have easy access to a GPU).
 During reimplementation, we can intentionally ensure that a final model can be run on either a GPU or a CPU.

 ### Conversion to executable representation